Ceazor/SheepCoin/README.md

 * Wolf 2 = 2 SHEEP
 * Wolf 3 = 3 SHEEP

+The Wolf NFT also costs 100 Gas Tokens.
+These tokens are sent to the mater

 Wolf NFTs get hungry and can even starve to death, but they also do get full and grow.
 Wolf NFTS:
 * can eat once then they have to wait 24 hours to eat again
 * must eat at least once every week, to extend their life another week
 * eat more SHEEP each time they eat, 1st time 1 SHEEP, 2nd time 2 SHEEP, 3rd 3 SHEEP...
 * can eat any SHEEP anywhere except in the LP and the sheepDOG(see below)

+Sheep that are eaten are split 75 percent burnt and 25 percent to the Wolf NFT owner.

 💻💻💻